nkeikon/tifviewer/README.md

 | `[` / `]`            | Previous / next band (single-band only) |
 | `R`                  | Reset view                              |

+Note: As of v1.0.5, you can use your mouse or trackpad to zoom in and out.

 ## Features
 - Command-line driven GeoTIFF viewer
 - Supports single-band or RGB composite display.